Written By: Corey Foy

 CONCLUSION

 DEF is available for purchasing at various locations, including truck stops, dealerships, engine distributors, and 49 North Lubricants!
-DEF tanks range in size from 18 to 90 liters depending on the trucks application.
-The DEF tank fill opening is designed to accommodate a DEF fill nozzle to ensure that only DEF is put in the tank.
-The cap is also blue in order to differentiate it from the diesel fuel tank.
+DEF tanks range in size from 18 to 90 liters depending on the truck's application.